-- Distribution of grant information, program notifications, and opportunities for participation in regional and national events are distributed weekly to 2000+ subscribers of Arts Online, the agency's online newsletter and through e-blasts. - Contacts with over 200+ media outlets and approximately 2% are organizations of color. - One-on-one consultations by staff to any constituents or groups upon request. - Staff members attending arts and community events to distribute Commission information and participating in panels on a variety of topics and groups across
+- Distribution of grant information, program notifications, and opportunities for participation in regional and national events are distributed weekly to 2000+ subscribers of Arts Online, the agency's online newsletter and through e-blasts. - Contacts with over 200+ media outlets and approximately 2% are organizations of color. - One-on-one consultations by staff to any constituents or groups upon request. - Staff members attending arts and community events to distribute Commission information and participating in panels on a variety of topics and groups across the state.
+Examples include attending Native American Pow Wows, African American-led art workshops in Memphis, and Latino-led festivals. - Conducting workshops/webinars in-person and virtually to promote grants awareness from all populations. - Prioritizing underserved/underrepresented people and organizations through the Arts Access program to increase access specifically to ethnic groups, people with disabilities, older adults, and military/veterans.
+The program provides programmatic, administrative and technical assistance support.

-- the state.
-Examples include attending Native American Powwows, African American led art workshops in Memphis, and Latino led festivals. - Conducting fall workshops in and away from the office to promote grants awareness from all populations. - Before the pandemic, hosting bi-annual workshops for artists and arts organizations across the state with some workshop topics addressing issues of diversity and inclusion in the arts. - Prioritizing underserved/underrepresented people and organizations through the Arts Access program to increase access specifically to ethnic groups, people with disabilities, older adults, and military/veterans.
-The program provides programmatic, administrative and technical assistance support. - For the few contracts that are publicly bid, the Commission compiles a list of potential contractors to whom a solicitation for bids is sent, including all "minority, disadvantaged, and small businesses" identified by or known to the contracting agency as having the ability to deliver the subject service.
+• For the few contracts that are publicly bid, the Commission compiles a list of potential contractors to whom a solicitation for bids is sent, including all "minority, disadvantaged, and small businesses" identified by or known to the contracting agency as having the ability to deliver the subject service.
 The solicitation is also provided to the Department of General Services Central Procurement Office for posting on the internet.